Q & As About Public Speaking

 5) “Use your third eye -- now that's a long email in itself, but bottom line, monitor yourself and others from outside of yourself."

 10) “NEVER turn your back to the audience and read the visual!"
 In Hawaii this October, the room was set for 700 people, and it was packed.
 It was set up on my computer at the back of the room, stage left.
 I could barely see it, let alone pick up clues as to what it said.
-I elected to leave it as to change it would delay the already time-filled program.
+I elected to leave it as changing it would delay the already time-filled program.
 I, therefore, had to turn my back to the audience to see which slide was up.
 BAD FORM (but good critiques).

 "So in New Orleans at NAR when I had the same unacceptable setup, I said, ‘STOP IT!’ and made AV change the setup."
 Well, they did, but, the two screens were fuzzy and glitchy!
 (Critiques were good and it was the number one selling CD.
 However, there were lots of comments on the poor visuals even though the audience was aware of the situation.)